ljpatrick/marxpaint/docs/README.txt

          New

                  Clicking the "New" button will start a new drawing.
+A dialog will appear where you may choose to start a new picture using a solid background color, or using a 'Starter' image (see below).
 You will first be asked whether you really want to do this.

                  Note: You can also press [Control]-[N] on the keyboard to start a new drawing.

+                 'Starter' Images

+                   'Starters' can be like a page from a coloring book (a black-and-white outline of a picture, which you can then color in), or like a 3D photograph, where you draw the bits in between.

+                   When you load a 'Starter,' draw on it, and then click 'Save,' it creates a new picture file (it doesn't overwrite the original 'Starter,' so you can use it again later).

    --------------------------------------------------------------------------